araffin/academic-kickstart/content/project/arduino-robust-serial.md

 title = "Arduino Robust Serial"

 # Project summary to display on homepage.
 summary = "A simple and robust serial communication protocol.
-It was designed for Arduino but can be used for other purposes (e.g. bluetooth, sockets).
 Implementation in C Arduino, C++, Python and Rust."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""